 How Can the Customer Experience in Banking Be Improved?

-- Second, that customer expectations for customer experience know no industry boundaries.
+- Second, expectations for customer experience know no industry boundaries.
 You are merely an industry among industries.
 So, your competition is not the next bank, but rather those industries that excel at providing a superior customer experience.

 - Third, you have something the non-traditional competition lacks.
 That is a financial relationship with your customers and massive amounts of transactional data that can be forged into actionable insight to deliver that customer experience.